Sweet flag

 • Increased mental alertness and creative thinking

 Effects typically begin within 10-20 minutes and last 1-3 hours.
 The onset feels smooth rather than abrupt.
+Many describe it as a grounded, earthy calm that settles in naturally.

 Start with small amounts to gauge your personal response.
 The root’s distinctive bitter flavor pairs well with milder smoking herbs like Verbascum thapsus or chamomile in custom blends.